mikealsim/remove_bw/README.md

 grill source &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; aditional mask

 <img width=648 alt="fire_grill" src="fire_grill.png">

+# Parameters
+### -i, --image

+this is the path to the desired image

+### -a, --alpha_suffix

+Optional, Sperates the alpha and adds suffix to alpha's filename, without this it will write a single file with an alpha if the file type supports it.
+Use this if you want to write a file type without an alpha channel like JPG.

+### -o, --output

+output image path and extension

+### -b, --remove_black

+Optional, With this flag it will remove black, by default it removes white.

+### --plugin

+Advanced, Optional, I use the imageio for increased file type compatablity, imageio has multiple methods to write common file types, use this flag to specify which imageio plugin you want to write with.
+May require additional installation, see imageio docs for more info.
+Example plugins: [freeimage, pillow, ITK, GDAL, tifffile]